hail2u/node-css-mqpacker/README.md

 }
 ```

-This PostCSS plugin packs exactly same queries (and optionaly sorts) like this:
+This PostCSS plugin packs exactly same queries (and optionally sorts) like this:

 ```css
 .foo::before {